wp-plugins/google-calendar-widget/readme.txt

 Yes!

-I have included an example with the plugin in "examples/stand_along.html" that shows an example using the plugin code.
+I have included an example with the plugin in "examples/stand_alone.html" that shows an example using the plugin code.
-Each element is tagged so it should be very flexible for styling; see the existing stylesheet for examples.
+Each element is tagged so it should be flexible for styling; see the existing stylesheet for examples.

 == Screenshots ==